dupr/duprkit/README.md

 are still experimental projects.
 If you can fully understand what's going on here and be willing to participate, please feel free to submit a PR or request for membership by opening an issue.

+# DISCLAIMER

+This project is totoally unrelated to  OFFICIAL Debian development.
+Debian Project is not responsible for any consequence incured by utilizing the toolkit.
+Please Take your own risk and please review every line of code before execution.

 # LICENSE